WebOrigami/docs/src/content/framework/tutorial.md

 <span class="tutorialStep"></span> Switch to graph diagram window and refresh it to see the new, combined `public` folder.

-Your site now looks like:
+Your site now includes both real and virtual files:

 <figure>
 {{ svg merge(framework-intro/src/static, meta(yaml `